nanami233333/PropMolFlow/README.md

 ```bash
 python process_qm9_cond.py --config=configs/with_gaussian_expansion/alpha_concatenate_multiply.yaml
 ```

-We later noticed that this procedure is not perfect as it only removes around 700 molecules that do not pass RDKit sanitization and there are a very small number of remaining problematic molecules (~200 molecules).
-To get rid of all problematic molecules, you will need the problematic indices, available on the zenodo repo version 2:`https://zenodo.org/records/17693354/files/qm9-sdf-data.zip` or in the `data/qm9_raw` folder.
+Note: current procedure removes around 700 molecules that do not pass RDKit sanitization and there are however a very small number of remaining problematic molecules (~200 molecules).
+All unfixed molecule indices are provided in the `problematic_indices_v0.npy` for `rQM_v0.sdf` and `problematic_indices_v1.npy` for `rQM_v1.sdf` files, available on the [zenodo repo version 3](https://zenodo.org/records/17693354/files/qm9-sdf-data.zip) or in the `data/qm9_raw` folder,

 Then run the **train.py** script.
 You can either pass a config file, or pass a model checkpoint to continue training.
 ```python